met4citizen/Hypergraph/README.md

-# 3D Hypergraph Rewriting System
+# Hypergraph Rewriting System 3D

-A web application to rewrite/represent hypergraphs in 3D:
+A web application to rewrite and represent hypergraphs in 3D:

 https://met4citizen.github.io/Hypergraph/